Changing Passwords

 • dbuser.
 For versions of SL1 before 11.3.0, this user is used by ScienceLogic platform processes to access the database instance on all appliances.
 By default, this user has the user name root.

-To change the password for the ap_user account, you must:
+To change the password for the ap_user account:

 To change the password for the clientdbuser or the dbuser account, you must: